rollthecloudinc/quell/README.md

 Low dependance on specific infrastructure configurations or environments.

+# Environment Aware

+A+ (Angular + AWS)

+Low energy consumption fit for preservation of the environment.

+* No bulky servers
+* No physical infrastructure
+* No resource hog databases

 # Architecture

 The core principle of druid is to eliminate unecessary layers of an application.